Node.js January 7, 2025 Aditya Rawas

 Writing Files

-fs.writeFile writes data to a file, creating it if it doesn’t exist and overwriting it if it does:
+fs.writeFile creates the file if it doesn’t exist and overwrites it if it does:

 try {